 UTM Setup

 Setting up your UTM tags is simple.
-If you’re doing a small campaign or a one-off, use Google’s URL Builder.
+If you’re doing a small campaign or a one-off, use a simple UTM builder or Google’s URL Builder

 For larger jobs, UTM generators like McGaw.io’s UTM Builder has you covered.